 With this formula for the air districts other than SJVAPCD, 75% of the funds are distributed based on each air district's share of statewide NOx and PM emissions from farm equipment and 25% of the funds are distributed based on each air district's air quality and attainment status.
+To distribute funds based on air quality and attainment status.
 To distribute funds based on air quality and attainment status, the formula uses a "severity point" system, similar to the Carl Moyer Memorial Air Quality Standards Attainment Program (Moyer Program), which provides air districts points on a scale from one to seven for attainment with the most recently promulgated standard for ozone averaged over eight hours, one point for air districts with PM emissions exceeding 1,000 tons, and one point for air districts that are impacted by emissions from Mexico.
 The points are then summed and funds are distributed based on each air district's share of points.